munificent/craftinginterpreters/book/scanning.md

 The first step in any compiler or interpreter is <span name="lexing">scanning</span>.
-The scanner takes in raw source code as a series characters and groups it into meaningful chunks, the "words" and "punctuation" that make up the language's grammar.
+The scanner takes in raw source code as a series characters and groups it into meaningful chunks -- the "words" and "punctuation" that make up the language's grammar.

 <aside name="lexing">

-This task has been variously called "scanning" and "lexing" -- short for lexical analysis -- over the years and the two terms don't have very distinct definitions.
+This task has been variously called "scanning" and "lexing" (short for "lexical analysis") over the years.
 Way back when computers were as big as Winebagos but had less memory than your watch, some people used "scanner" only to refer to the piece of code that dealt with reading raw source code characters from disk and buffering them in memory.
 Then "lexing" was the phase after that that did useful stuff with the characters.

-These days, reading a source file into memory is an easier task and the two terms are basically interchangeable.
+These days, reading a source file into memory is trivial, so it's rarely a distinct phase in the compiler.
+Because of that two terms are basically interchangeable.

 </aside>

 Scanning is a good starting point for us too because the code isn't very hard -- pretty much a switch statement with delusions of grandeur.
 It will help us warm up before we tackle some of the more interesting material later.
-By the end of this chapter, we'll have a full-featured, fast scanner that can handle any string of Lox source code and produce the tokens that we'll feed into the parser in the next chapter.
+By the end of this chapter, we'll have a full-featured, fast scanner that can take any string of Lox source code and produce the tokens that we'll feed into the parser in the next chapter.

 ## The Interpreter Framework